ellisztamas/tumv_ms/05_figures/fig4/README.md

 This folder contains code to create figure 4, showing the geographic distribution of necrotic accessions and susceptible genotypes worldwide.

+The heavy lifting is done by scripts in `04_analyses/07_geographic_distribution/`.

 `fig4.R` creates the plot, and calls other scripts to create each subplot.

-`test_spatial_dispersion.R` performs statistical tests for whether observed distances between pairs of necrotic accessions or between pairs of accessions with susceptible alleles are over- or underdispersed than would be expected by chance.